Business in Denmark

 To analyze the Danish Economy and Foreign Trade

-To know the business opportunities in the Danish Market
+To identify business opportunities in the Danish Market

-To analyze the Danish trade relations with the country of the student
+To analyze the Danish trade relations with the student's country

 To know the Danish free trade agreements as a member of the EU